 The person’s service and support administrator, or SSA, will assess them for a need for Homemaker/Personal Care.
 If there is a need, the SSA will include it in the person’s individual service plan.

 A person can choose to direct their Homemaker/Personal Care services through any of the waivers offered by DODD.
 Participant-direction gives the person more control and authority to decide who provides their services and how those services are provided.
-The person must want to be in charge of staff employer responsibility, but can receive assistance.
+The person must want to be in charge of staff employer responsibilities, however, they can receive assistance.